awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-working-with-OpsItems.md

 1. For **Resource type**, choose a resource from the list\.

 1. For **Resource ID**, enter either the ID or the Amazon Resource Name \(ARN\)\.
 The type of information you choose depends o the resource you chose in the previous step\.

+## Viewing other OpsItems for a specific resource<a name="OpsCenter-working-other-OpsItems-for-a-resource"></a>

+To help you investigate issues and provide context for a problem, you can view a list of OpsItems for a specific AWS resource\.
+The list displays the status, severity, and title of each OpsItem\.
+The list also includes deep links to each OpsItem so you can quickly open them to view more information\.

+**To view a list of OpsItems for a specific resource**

+1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.

+1. In the navigation pane, choose **OpsCenter**\.

+1. Choose an OpsItem ID to open the details page\.

+1. Choose the **Related resource details** tab\.

+1. Expand **Other OpsItems for this resource**\.

 ## Editing OpsItem details<a name="OpsCenter-working-with-OpsItems-editing-details"></a>